 Who Needs Non-Owner Coverage

 Non-owner is great for people who don’t own a vehicle.
 But there are other situations where it makes a lot of sense.
 For instance, you may even own a car and still need a non-owner policy.
 This is often the case if you don’t use it that often or use other means to get around, such as public transit.

-Non-owner coverage can shield you from having a lapse in insurance.
-A coverage lapse occurs when you go through a period without insurance.
-If you own a registered car, you must have auto coverage.
-Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get a policy.
+A non-owners policy can shield you from having a lapse in coverage.
+If you own a registered car, you must have auto insurance.
+Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get a new policy.
 This is because not having coverage while still owning a car tells insurers that you may have driven without coverage.
 Non-owner helps you stay covered and save money in the future.

 - You don’t own a car.
 This is the most common reason for getting it.
 If you only borrow one from others whenever you need to drive, you still need to make sure you have coverage.
 This coverage protects you if you’re not on someone’s policy.

 - You hardly use the car you own.
 You’ll need this coverage if you either can’t access your car or you don’t use it regularly.

 - You’re a heavy commuter.
 You use public transit (e.g., buses, trains, and light rails) more often than you drive.

 - You rent a lot.
 You find yourself frequently renting or using car-sharing services such as Car2Go and ZipCar.

 - You’re filing an SR-22 form.
 An SR-22 form says that you carry the minimum amount of liability coverage required by your state.
 People who have a DUI or DWI are typically supposed to file these forms.
 This coverage is good for this because it’s a basic type of liability.

 - You own a vehicle that you drive frequently

 - You seldom rent or borrow a car from anybody